-Day Two

-Session Time Session Outline
+- drive with legs and hips

+Day 2 Forwar d Paddling

 Session 11 15 Introduction to Day 2

 Classroom mins.
-Re-cap and questions from Day 1
+Reflections and questions from Day 1

-Session 12 45 Session plan peer review:
+Session 12 45 Session Plan Peer review:

 Classroom mins. - content (technical/tactical)

 - planned delivery (coaching and learning behaviours)

 - link to coaching philosophy

-Session 13 120 Coaching sessions:
+Session 13 120 Coaching Sessions:

-Practical mins. - peer and tutor review of coaching sessions
+Practical mins. - peer and tutor review

-(Theory and complete coaching session reviews
+(Theory and

 Practice)

-Lunch 1
+Lunch

 Session 14 60 Developing Performance:

 Practical mins. - meeting athletes' needs

-(Theory and - performance analysis
+(Theory and - performance models

 Practice) - video analysis

 - stopwatch features

 - GPS

-- Time/distance breakdown
+- time/distant breakdown

 - 'What', 'Why' and 'How' do we use the information we

 are measuring

 Session 15 90 Incident management and rescue skills

 Practical mins.

 (Theory and

 Practice)

-Session 16 30 Review of day
+Session 16 30 Reflection on the day

 Classroom mins.
-Training course review and action planning
+Training course review and action plan

-Session 17 60 Individual debriefs and actions planning
+Session 17 60 Individual review and action plan

 Classroom mins.

 Session Title: Introductions and Paperwork

 Session Number: 1

 Time: 30-minutes

 Venue: Classroom

 Craft: n/a

-Session aim/s:

-Make everyone feel w velcome and at ease - create a positive learning
+Make everyone feel welcome and at ease - create a positive learning environment.

-environment.

 Set the scene for the course.

-Introduce the Coach Award pathway, role and remit and link to the 'What it takes
+Introduce the Coach Award pathway, role and remit

-to Win' (WITTW) model.

-Introduce the British Canoeing Awarding Body Coaching Pathway.

-Delivery:
+Signpost and discuss Athlete Development Framework and supporting resources Introduction and overview.

 One large group:

-Tutor on hand to offer individual support, answer questions, etc.

 Welcome and introductions:

-Welcome to venue and course (including domestic arrangements);

-• Introduce staff and each other, round the table introductions (background to

-paddling, why you want to get into coaching, anything specific you want to
+- Welcome to venue and course (including domestic arrangements); - Introduce staff and each other, round the table introductions (background to paddling, why you want to get into coaching, anything specific you want to get out of the course); - Any questions?

-1

-- get out of the course); - Any questions?
 Always feel free to ask.